stefanGT44/Concurrent-Keyword-Counter/README.md

 Only the job dispatcher component can read the queue.

 ### Job dispatcher:
-This component delegates jobs to the appropriate thread pool component (File/Web scanner).<br>
+This component delegates jobs from the job queue to the appropriate thread pool component (File/Web scanner).<br>
 Jobs are submitted as InitiateTaks which pass <b>Future</b> objects to the Result retriever component which can then poll for results<br>
 The component is blocked if the job queue is empty.